US stocks mixed amid earnings, economic updates

 Companies have been raising prices on everything from food to clothing to help offset the impact of inflation on supply chains, but the pressure has become too much for many consumers.
 A surge in gasoline prices throughout the year worsened inflation and prompted spending cutbacks.

+Recent economic data from retail sales and employment reports has shown that the economy is already slowing down.

+“The cure for high inflation is sometimes high inflation," said Katie Nixon, chief investment officer for Northern Trust Wealth Management.
+“The narrative that we might have been at or past peak inflation is being validated by some of the data coming out.”

-The Fed's policy has investors concerned that the central bank could hit the brakes too hard and veer the economy into a recession.
+The surge in consumer demand and lack of supplies for many goods initially drove inflation.
+The resulting higher prices have now prompted consumers to ease off of spending.
+But, the Fed's aggressive interest rate policy has investors concerned that the central bank could hit the brakes on the economy too hard and veer it into a recession.

+That concern is being reflected by the bond market, where the yield on the two-year Treasury remains higher than the yield on the 10-year Treasury.
+It’s a relatively rare occurrence that some see as a precursor for a recession within a year or two.

 A bright point in the broader economy has been a strong employment market.
 New data from the Labor Department on Thursday showed the number of Americans applying for jobless benefits last week rose in line with expectations, as the number of unemployed continues to rise modestly.

-The latest data follows updates earlier this week showing that job openings remain at record highs.
+The latest data follows updates earlier this week showing that job openings eased, but still remain at record highs.
 On Friday, the Labor Department delivers its July jobs report, which is expected to show some signs of tightening.

 Investors are closely watching the latest jobs data to gauge whether any tightening in the employment market might prompt the Fed to eventually ease up on its interest rate hikes, potentially lessening the chance of the central bank bringing on a recession.